fabianwolski/BounceTravels/README.md

 3.Install dependencies:
 Install the necessary dependencies for both frontend (React) and backend (Node.js/Express) applications.
-First, navigate to the frontend folder (assuming it's named client): cd client Then, run the following command to install the frontend dependencies: npm install or yarn install After the installation is complete, navigate to the backend folder (assuming it's named server): cd ../server Then, run the following command to install the backend dependencies: npm install or yarn install
+First, navigate to the frontend folder cd client
+Then, run the following command to install the frontend dependencies: npm install or yarn install After the installation is complete, navigate to the backend folder cd ../server Then, run the following command to install the backend dependencies: npm install or yarn install

 4.Start the frontend and backend applications: